PSO Basic Knowledge Certificate Package

 • Silver Institutional Member - Free!

-• Member/Student In Training - Free!
+• Student/Trainee - Free!

 Welcome to the Psychosocial Oncology (PSO) Virtual Academy!
 We are so pleased you have chosen to enhance your knowledge and skills for working with people with cancer and their families.
 This certificate course includes 15 modules, each including a 1-to-1.5-hour video followed by a 5-20 item quiz to verify your learning.
 You will need to achieve at least a 75% on each quiz to move on to the next section.
 At the end of the 15 modules, you will be asked to complete a final feedback form prior to receiving your certificate.
 You will have once year from registration for the PSO Virtual Academy to complete the video content and quizzes.
 If you experience any technical issues or have any questions, please contact the APOS Executive Office by emailing info@apos-society.org.